stevarino/robco_rootkit/README.md

-# robco-rootkit
+# robco_rootkit
-Django application for the for the hacking of Robco terminals in the video game series Fallout by Bethesda.
+Django project for the for the hacking of Robco terminals in the video game series Fallout by Bethesda.

+# Installation